Benchmarking World-Model Learning with Environment-Level Queries: AutumnBench Challenge Formulation

 We construct each masked frame prediction task so that, for any realization of $\tau$, exactly one candidate $c^* \in \mathcal{C}_{\text{choices}}$ matches the ground truth, $c^* = o_T|_{\mathcal{M}}$.
-This guarantees a unique correct answer even when the underlying POMDP dynamics is stochastic.
+This ensures a unique correct answer even when the underlying POMDP dynamics are stochastic.

 We use a simple binary accuracy metric: $\text{score} = \mathbbm{1}[\text{correct}]$.